 Our Story

 Cadynce did not start with a pitch deck or a product roadmap.
 It started inside real jobs, real bids, and real frustration.
 In plan-driven construction and manufacturing, teams generate multiple estimates for multiple contractors, all chasing a single project that only one will ultimately win.
-Off-the-shelf tools and home-grown solutions never understood this reality, and the chaos they created was impossible to ignore.
+Off-the-shelf tools and homegrown solutions never understood this reality.
+And the chaos they created was impossible to ignore.

 In 2006, Kenneth Sewell joined Baker Drywall, one of the largest commercial drywall specialty contractors in the United States, as Director of Technology.
 It was one of the most formative and rewarding roles of his career.
-Baker was a family business operating in a world driven by architectural plans, tight deadlines, rapid growth and relentless competition.
+Baker was a family business operating in a world driven by architectural plans, tight deadlines, rapid growth, and relentless competition.
 Every project required precise estimating.
 Every mistake was expensive.

 Projects were driven by architectural blueprints and plan-driven estimating workflows.
 Tracking bids was managed through spreadsheets and email.
 Status lived in people's heads.
 Files lived everywhere.
 Visibility was fragmented, and the cost of mistakes was high.
 Over time, it became clear this problem was not isolated to Baker.
 It was systemic across plan-driven construction and manufacturing.